-Today one of my FB friends posted this umbrella picture.
+Today one of my FB friends posted this umbrella picture on the left.
 It’s not the first time I’ve seen this graphic, in fact, I usually see it every month or so.

 On one hand, it looks innocent enough.
-It’s dripping in Christianese and it seems to support a complementarianism view of marriage where everyone has a role to play.
-I’m all for *healthy* complementarianism (almost never seen anymore), but that is not what this graphic supports.
-Instead, this graphic is quite dangerous, and even heretical.
+It’s dripping in Christianese and it seems to support a complementarian view of marriage where everyone has a role to play.
+While that seems healthy and innocent enough, this graphic is actually quite dangerous, and even heretical.
 Here’s why:

 1. It obliterates the doctrine of the priesthood of believers.
 ALL believers have equal standing before the Father and have equal access to His throne.
-A woman’s mediator between herself and God the Father is the *Holy Spirit*, not her husband.
+A woman’s mediator between herself and God the Father is *Jesus*, not her husband.
+Men are not the only ones to experience the Holy Spirit’s guidance, women can too.

-5. Jesus never talked about hiding under hypothetical umbrellas.
-You know what He talked about?
+5. Scripture never talks about hiding under hypothetical umbrellas.
+You know what it talk about?
 Armor.
 The Sword of the Spirit.
 The Shield of Faith.
 The Helmet of Salvation.
 This is our protection!
 Not another flawed human being.
 Not some stereotypical view of gender roles.
 Jesus is our armor — our tool to fight the good fight.

 So maybe instead of umbrellas we should focus on armor and understanding that battles are messy and difficult, and you can still get injured.
 But that ultimately, we will win the battle against Satan because Jesus already defeated him 2,000 years ago.